-To start, I mixed Resin Obsession Super Clear Resin, 30 mL total.
-Next, I filled the domes about two-thirds full.
-Allow them to fully cure before moving onto the next step since they will be painted on.
+Then, fill the domes about two-thirds full.
+Allow them to fully cure before moving on to the next step.

-Before you start painting, if you aren’t comfortable with your galaxy painting skills, get a scrap piece of paper to practice painting one.
-For the effect I go for, I simply dab on the paint, trying to have the brush head flat.
-This technique will also help you out with getting good blends between the colors.
-Another tip is that once you get paint on the brush, don’t get more until the brush barely leaves a trail.
-This helps achieve good build-up and leaves certain areas more transparent, which makes them look a bit more realistic!
+If you aren’t comfortable with your galaxy painting skills, practice on scrap paper first.
+For the galaxy effect, dab on the paint with the brush head flat.
+This helps you get fancy blends between the colors.
+Once you get paint on the brush, don’t add more until the brush barely leaves a trail.
+This makes some areas opaque while leaving others more transparent.
+This is what makes your galaxy resin paperweights look real.

 *Have some galaxy images in front of you so you can have an idea of what you want.

-*When working with colors, I have three but no more than five, not including white.
+*When working with colors, have at least three, but no more than five (not including white).

-*Go in chromatic order, or dark to light.
-For this resin paperweight, I built up the red first, dabbing on the color and giving it some shape.
-Then, I left some parts more transparent then others, and will go over some of it with the orange to give a good transition.
+*Go in chromatic order, or dark to light for painting your resin paperweights.
+For example, build up the red first, dabbing on the color and giving it some shape.
+Leave some parts more transparent than others.

-Demold your resin paperweights and finish up the edges as necessary.
+Peel your resin paperweights out of the mold and finish up the edges as necessary.
 If you need to sand the back to make it even, this shows you how: How to sand resin smooth.
-After unmolding, I sanded the edges and sprayed them with acrylic sealant.